 Oʻahu Food Systems Plan

-The Resilience Office has released a draft of the Oʻahu Food Systems Plan and invites the public to review and provide feedback.
-The Oʻahu Food Systems Plan is a strategic, implementation-focused action plan that defines the City and County of Honolulu’s role in Oʻahu's food system over the next five years.
-It represents the first time the City is formally and comprehensively determining its role in shaping a food system that reflects the needs, values, and priorities of Oʻahu's communities.
+The Oʻahu Food Systems Plan is a strategic, implementation-focused action plan that defines the City and County of Honolulu’s role in Oʻahu’s food system over the next five years.
+It represents the first time the City has formally and comprehensively identified its role in shaping a food system that reflects the needs, values, and priorities of Oʻahu’s communities.

 Public Comment Platform